-In this appendix, we explore how our distributionally robust conditional decision making framework can be exploited in a two-stage stochastic linear optimization problem.
+In this appendix, we explore how our distributionally robust conditional decision-making framework can be exploited in a two-stage stochastic linear optimization problem.
 Let us redefine the loss function as $\ell(Y, \alpha, \beta)\Let r(h(Y,\alpha),\beta) - \eta\cdot h(Y,\alpha)$, where $h(Y,\alpha)$ captures the optimal profit generated by a linear recourse problem with right-hand side uncertainty:

 constrained by $K$ linear constraints prescribed by the matrices $A$, $B$ and $C$ of appropriate dimensions.
-This formulation can capture a number of interesting operational management problems including multi-item newsvendor problems~\cite{doi:10.1287}, facility location problems~\cite{SAIF2021995}, and scheduling problems \cite{denton:ORUU2010}.
+This formulation can capture many interesting operational management problems, including multi-item newsvendor problems~\cite{doi:10.1287}, facility location problems~\cite{SAIF2021995}, and scheduling problems~\cite{denton:ORUU2010}.